blumberger/Analysis_Scripts/README.md

 <variable name> = <value>
 ```

-Values can be strings, floats or ints.
-Currently lists are not supported.
+Values can be strings, floats, ints or lists.

+Strings are set either with or without double quotation marks: "str"

+floats and ints are set without quotation marks

+lists are set with commas i.e. bob, 2, 9 (currently nested lists are not implemented)

 Variables can be overwritten by re-declaring them.